MarcosRamaR/treasurytracker/README.md

 <div align="left">

-**Current Status:** Open Source - Free to use, modify and distribute
+**Current Status:** Open Source - Free to use, modify and free distribute

 **Future Considerations:** Licensing terms may evolve as the project matures.
 Users are advised to check this section periodically for updates.